 Some people need to have their food through a tube for a time during radiotherapy for oesophageal cancer or head and neck cancer.
 This is because swelling in the throat can get worse before it gets better.

 Many people also have tube feeding after surgery for cancer of the voice box (larynx).
 You’ll need to have very regular mouth care at least every 2 hours if you can't swallow.

 People with cancer get mouth infections for a variety of reasons.

-Sometimes chemotherapy or biological therapies can give you mouth ulcers which can become infected.
+Sometimes chemotherapy or targeted cancer drugs can give you mouth ulcers which can become infected.

 Also people who have advanced cancer or who are very run down from treatment often get a mouth infection called thrush.
 Thrush causes white patches in your mouth.
 The skin underneath can be very red and sore.

 Prevention is better than cure.
 But if you do get a mouth infection, continue your regular mouth care.
 Use all the medicines your doctor has given you, such as mouthwashes and lozenges.

 Anti fungal drugs can also help to prevent thrush infection in the mouth.
 A review of treatment found that anti fungal drugs that the body absorbs through the gut work well.
 These include miconazole and fluconazole but there are several others.

 You can read a Cochrane Library article on oral (mouth) thrush prevention.
 It’s written for researchers and specialists, so it’s not in plain English.